 Psychological pre-employment testing – as explained with a Game of Thrones twist!

-Selecting the right candidate for your organisation, or your medieval fantasy realm, is so important.
-The cost of a bad hire can upset culture, reduce productivity, see heads literally and figuratively chopped (later Ned Stark), and can cost a heap of gold bullions in training, induction, and recruitment (around $250,000 according to a well-known and cited recruiter on the peer-reviewed journal ‘Google’).
+Selecting the right candidate for your organisation or your medieval fantasy realm is so important.
+The cost of a bad hire can upset culture, reduce productivity, see heads literally and figuratively chopped (later Ned Stark).
+It can cost a heap of gold bullions in training, induction, and recruitment (around $250,000 according to a well-known and cited recruiter on the peer-reviewed journal ‘Google’).
 And even more importantly, you don’t want to end up with a Joffrey among the ranks.

 Such a set of characteristics may be appropriate in some circles of celebrity and royalty, but maybe not for your business.
-Understanding a candidates’ psychological traits can assist to ensure you don’t make poor recruitment decisions such as placing a Joffery as the head of your Human Resources department.
+Understanding a candidates’ psychological traits can help ensure you don’t make poor recruitment decisions, such as placing a Joffery as the head of your Human Resources department.